resbazaz/organization/STEERING-COMMITTEE.md

 To be added to this list, a potential member must

-1. add their name to this document (see [README.md](./README.md) for details about how to do this if you're unfamiliar with git)
+1. add their name to this document (use the pencil icon at the top-right of this pane)
 2. submit a pull request

 **TWO** currently-sitting task force members must approve the pull request before the member can be added.